Loading...

 • Outreach to U.S. Reps.
 Bill Huizenga (MI), Ann Wagner (MO), and Dan Meuser (PA) - Sept.
 4, 2024

-• Met with Rep. Huizenga’s staff to discuss concerns over the NOCLAR proposal and the aggressive PCAOB agenda, as well as Huizenga’s previous proposal to fold PCAOB into the SEC. - Sept.
+• PICPA Met with Rep. Huizenga’s staff to discuss concerns over the NOCLAR proposal and the aggressive PCAOB agenda, as well as Huizenga’s previous proposal to fold PCAOB into the SEC. - Sept.
 27, 2024

 The issue